Mr-Io/c-language-solutions/docs/solutions/chapter_1.rst

     \y -> -y-

 Notes:
-    * In (page 193 K&R) it is stated that if the character following the \\ is not one of those specified, the behavior is undefined.
-Most compiler do a warning when a escape sequence is not recognized.
+    * On page 193 K&R, it is stated that if the escape sequence is not recognized the behavior is undefined.
+      Most compiler just do a warning and ignore the \\.

 Exercise 1-3.
 -------------